Is bamboo flooring disability-friendly?

 One consideration is how soft the floor is in case someone does fall.
 Carpet is the obvious favorite in this situation because it is so soft and forgiving.
 However, carpet has a lot of drawbacks for those who have difficulty walking.
 For someone using a walker, just pushing the walker can be a strenuous activity.
 The resistance that carpet gives a walker can make using one even more difficult.
 Any other flooring is better than carpet for someone needing a walker.

-Carpet is actually pretty good for someone using a cane.
-Because carpet has such excellent slip resistance, it grips the rubber on the end of the cane, making it difficult for the cane to slip out from underneath the person.
-However, like shoes, canes hold onto dirt which will inevitably be “wiped” off on the carpet, causing stains.
+The carpet is actually pretty good for someone using a cane.
+Because carpet has such excellent slip resistance, it grips the rubber on the cane’s end, making it difficult for the cane to slip out from underneath the person.
+However, like shoes, canes hold onto dirt, which will inevitably be “wiped” off on the carpet, causing stains.

 And for anyone who’s ever been around someone in a wheelchair in a home with a carpeted floor, they know that wheelchairs and carpet definitely do not get along.
 A wheelchair will bring dirt in from the outside and instantly deposit it right onto the carpet.
 If anything, a carpet makes a GREAT wheelchair tire cleaner!
 People who have been in this situation find themselves eager to seek out an alternative flooring solution.

 Tile is the least soft flooring choice on the market, except for maybe marble.
 But either one is considered to be extremely hard and very unforgiving in case of a fall.
 Tile is one of the worst for slip resistance, making it very slippery and probably not very good for someone using a cane.
 Tile is a good choice for some using a walker, as long as they don’t fall.
 As for comfort underfoot, tile is not the best choice; almost any other flooring is better for comfort underfoot.